Henry de Gorsse

 Auguste Joseph Henry de Gorsse (19 March 1868 – 7 March 1936) was a French writer, playwright, screenwriter and lyricist.

-A prolific writer, Henry de Gorsse has authored many plays, comedies, operettas and vaudevilles, often in collaboration with other writers.
+Born in Bagnères-de-Luchon, de Gorsse was educated at Toulouse and Paris.
+He married Emma Samson.
+A prolific writer, Henry de Gorsse authored many plays, comedies, operettas and vaudevilles, often in collaboration with other writers.

-Henry de Gorsse is the uncle of the lawyer and historian Pierre de Gorsse as well as the brother of another historian, Bertrand de Gorsse.
+Henry de Gorsse died in Paris in 1936, at age 67.
+He was the uncle of the lawyer and historian Pierre de Gorsse as well as the brother of another historian, Bertrand de Gorsse.